VirusTotal/yara/docs/yarapython.rst

   .. py:attribute:: tags

-    Array of strings containig the tags associated to the matching rule.
+    Array of strings containing the tags associated to the matching rule.

   .. py:attribute:: meta